gnolang/gno/docs/gno-docs/docs/getting-started/working-with-key-pairs.md

 is `/Users/zmilos/Library/Application Support/gno`.

 Keep note of this directory, in case you need to reset the keystore, or migrate it for some reason.
+You can provide a specific `gnokey` working directory using the `--home` flag.

 To list keys currently present in the keystore, we can run: